Dashboard Alerts - Configuration Issues

 Triggers

 Access points have their regulatory body set when they are ordered.
-As an example, an AP purchased in the US will have the regulatory domain of the Federal Communications Commission (FCC), dictating which channels can be used on the device.
+As an example, an access point (AP) purchased in the US will have the regulatory domain of the Federal Communications Commission (FCC), dictating which channels can be used on the device.

 Troubleshooting Steps

-- Be sure the public IP and the order region of the access point match.
-If the management traffic is using a VPN to another country, try avoiding this to see if the problem is resolved as a test.
+• Be sure the public IP and the order region of the access point match.
+Check if the management traffic uses a VPN to another country.
+As a test, avoid using that VPN and see if the problem is resolved.

 Triggers